andrsem/dev_notebook/lib/programming_fundamentals/principles/solid.md

 ## Dependency Inversion Principle

 The goal is to reduce dependencies on concrete class.
-Depend on abstraction
+Depend on abstractions

 - entities must depend on abstractions and not on concretions
 - abstractions should not depend upon details